Clare Smyth: 2016–2021: Core and Oncore

 Smyth left Restaurant Gordon Ramsay in 2016 to open her first solo restaurant, Core.
 Core opened in London's Notting Hill neighbourhood in July 2017.
 In April 2018, Core was named Best Restaurant at the GQ Food and Drink Awards.

-Clare Smyth was named the World's Best Female Chef 2018 by the World's 50 Best Restaurants.
+Smyth was named the World's Best Female Chef 2018 by the World's 50 Best Restaurants.
 In 2018, Smyth appeared as a judge in the "UK" episode of The Final Table, season 1.

 On 1 October 2018, Core was awarded two Michelin stars in the 2019 Michelin Guide.
 Core was awarded three Michelin stars in the 2021 Michelin Guide, which made her the first British woman to have a restaurant awarded three Michelin stars.

-In 2021, it was reported that Smyth will open a restaurant in Sydney, Australia called Oncore in November 2021, and again in 2022.
+In early 2021, it was reported that Smyth would open a restaurant in Sydney, Australia.
+Oncore, on the 26th floor of the Crown Sydney in Barangaroo opened in November 2021 with head chef Alan Stuart.

 A review in Bloomberg described Oncore as "Sydney's best restaurant".
-Due to ongoing border restrictions to prevent the transmission of Covid-19, Smyth has not yet been able to work in Oncore.
-Writing in an email to the magazine, Smyth said, "We have kept the menu very close to Core for the time being, and it will evolve over time when I am able to be there, which will be soon.”
+Due to ongoing border restrictions to prevent the transmission of COVID-19, Smyth was not able to be at the opening.

+2022–present

+In May 2025, she collaborated with the champagne brand Dom Pérignon for a campaign named "Creation is an Eternal Journey".